The support of Creative New Zealand and other funders means there is no charge to the schools.

 Normally if a newer writer has only one or two books, and little or no presenting experience, they are unlikely to be selected.

-The new regional touring format (the tours having replaced the Storylines National Festival Family Days that ran in the main centres for 23 years), the Storylines Story Tours are still developing their unique identity in the author, educational and literary calendars.
+The regional touring format (the tours having replaced the Storylines National Festival Family Days that ran in the main centres for 23 years), the Storylines Story Tours are developing their unique identity in the author, educational and literary calendars.

 There are some misconceptions about the Trust’s purpose in running these regional tours.